ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 </details>

-**Generate CANU 2.2 assemblies** <br>
+**Generate CANU 2.2 assemblies**

 Note here that you will have to estimate your mitochondrial genome's size.
-Mine is too large, as I expected to get reads for the chloroplast genome as well. <br>
+Mine is too large, as I expected to get reads for the chloroplast genome as well.

 ```bash
 for f in sample*fastq; do echo "ml micromamba; micromamba activate canu-env; canu -p mito -d "${f%.*}"CanuOut genomeSize=550k -nanopore-raw "$f ;done >canu.sh
 ```